Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 Many employees fit the same situation as Mendiola, and thus should be adequately compensated for the time they are “off-duty” but still required to be working.
 There are some, however, that do not fit that situation.
 For instance, if an employee is required to sleep at the job, but there is no reasonable expectation that he or she should have to work during the designated sleeping hours, they may be excluded from the sleep pay requirement.

 Going forward, employers will have to pay employees for time they spend at the job even though they may be sleeping (if the job requirements fit the situation outlined above).
 However, that means there are a number of employees who have essentially been working for free.
 They should be compensated for the time they gave to their employer.

 Filing Your Back Pay Lawsuit for On-Call Hours

 If your job fits this situation, you may be able to collect compensation for hours spent at work, even if asleep.
-Contact an attorney from by calling 1-800-917-4000, or by filling out the contact form on this page, to schedule your free review.
+Contact an attorney from by calling 1-800-917-4000, or by filling out the contact form on this page, to schedule your case review.